Utilities for Configuration

 Secrets

-One of the important points of this library is to codify the separation of secrets from config.
-As secrets must be protected from visibility to some extent, configuration otherwise should not need that protection.
+One of the important purposes of this library is to codify the separation of secrets from configuration.
+Secrets must be protected from visibility, while configuration otherwise should not need that protection.

 KMS Integrations

-How to integrate external sources of secrets is always tricky, but for most providers there already exist ways of managing k8s secrets, resulting in the same Secret or similar resource that can be mounted and used the same way.
-The big point here is that your app should not need to care where a secret comes from, it is always available the same way, and moving from one secret provider to another should be entirely transparent to the app in question.
+For most secret providers there already exist ways of managing k8s secrets, resulting in native Secret resources that can be mounted and used in the same way.
+The goal is that your application should not need to care where a secret comes from.
+Secrets are always available the same way, and moving from one provider to another should be entirely transparent.

-In essence anything that can generate native Secret resources in kubernetes with a single file for each "secret" to be loaded is supported.
-And any that can update the secret in place will allow for in-situ secret updates without service restarts.
+Any system that can generate native Secret resources in kubernetes with a single file per secret entry is supported.
+Systems that can update the secret in place will also allow for live secret updates without service restarts.

-Additionally, some password managers may be used to manage secrets used in some services:
+Additionally, some password managers can be used to manage secrets for services: